High Holy Day Schedule and Tickets

 Childcare is available for all services.
 Contact office[at]bnaiemunahsf.org or call 415-664-7373 to register.

-Please support our food drive for the SF-Marin Food Bank by bringing canned or packaged, nonperishable food items to deposit in the barrels in the synagogue lobby.
+Please support our food drive for the SF-Marin Food Bank.
+Bring canned or packaged, nonperishable food items to deposit in the barrels in the synagogue lobby.
 (Please, no glass containers.)

 High Holy Day Giving Opportunities